AliSoftware/alisoftware.github.io/_posts/2018-12-15-swift5-stringinterpolation-part1.md

 [Brent Royal-Gordon](https://github.com/brentdax), who  came up with that awesome design for the new String Interpolation alongside [Michael Ilseman](https://github.com/milseman), provided some more example in [this gist](https://gist.github.com/brentdax/0b46ce25b7da1049e61b4669352094b6)

-I for one gave a try at implementing support for `NSAttributedString`, and I wanted to [share that implementation draft with you in a dedicated post](/swift/2018/12/16/swift5-stringinterpolation-part2/), as I find it really beautiful.
-See you on the part 2 of this post then!
+Personally I gave a shot at building NSAttributedStrings using StringInterpolation, and found the result really beautiful 🤩 So I am really excited to share it with you in [part 2 of this post](/swift/2018/12/16/swift5-stringinterpolation-part2/) 🙂

+See you there! 👋